Learn more about heartworm and how you can protect your pets from this potentially fatal disease below.

 How is heartworm disease transmitted?

-The mosquito plays an essential role in the heartworm life cycle.
-Adult female heartworms living in an infected dog, fox, coyote, or wolf produce microscopic baby worms called microfilaria that circulate in the bloodstream.
+Adult female heartworms living in an infected animal produce microscopic baby worms called microfilaria that circulate in the bloodstream.
 When a mosquito bites and takes a blood meal from an infected animal, it picks up these baby worms, which develop and mature into “infective stage” larvae over a period of 10 to 14 days.
 Then, when the infected mosquito bites another dog, cat, or susceptible wild animal, the infective larvae are deposited onto the surface of the animal’s skin and enter the new host through the mosquito’s bite wound.
 Once inside a new host, it takes approximately 6 months for the larvae to mature into adult heartworms.
 Once mature, heartworms can live for 5 to 7 years in dogs and up to 2 or 3 years in cats.
 Because of the longevity of these worms, each mosquito season can lead to an increasing number of worms in an infected pet.

-Why do we recommend testing for heartworm disease?
+Why do we recommend testing if my dog is already on prevention?

 How do we test for heartworm disease?